Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 At the same time, he's reducing tax payments that could help fund the aid he's demanding.

-Among the wealthiest people, I suppose it's the norms at Jill Cassidy, 23 on South King Street near a plaque marking the site of Dublin's dandelion market, where U2 played some of its earliest concerts.
+Among the wealthiest people, I suppose it's the norms at Jill Cassidy, 23 on South King Street, near a plaque marking the site of Dublin's dandelion market, where U2 played some of its earliest concerts.

-Well, of course, but he still thinks Africa needs help.
+He still thinks Africa needs help.

 He's a good guy.